oddbird/sassdoc-theme-herman/README.md

 > <cite>—Miriam Suzanne</cite>

 At [OddBird][oddbird],
-we wanted to a tool to help us document the entire front end of a project, from brand guidelines to UX Elements and code patterns.
+we wanted a tool to help us
+document the entire front end of a project, from brand guidelines to UX Elements and code patterns.

-Herman is our odd [SassDoc][SassDoc] theme, still in alpha-development, with a number of extra features for documenting user-experience and code patterns:
+Herman is built as an extension to [SassDoc][SassDoc], still in alpha-development, with features for documenting and automating user-experience and code patterns, such as:

 - Font specimens
 - Color palettes
 - SVG icon previews
 - Referencing & rendering Nunjucks macros from the Sass docs
+- Displaying pre-and-post compilation code samples
+- Rendering sample components
 - more on the way!

 [oddbird]: http://oddbird.net/